Casehero

 Even though the advisory fee agreement was not explicitly stated in the article, it is reasonable to expect that as the financial advisor of Interco, Wasserstein, Perella & Co. is incentivized to put together analyses that would maximize Interco’s stock price valuation.

 Because in doing so, Wasserstein, Perella & Co. can be better compensated when the M&A proposal goes through and takes place.
-In other words, there is the reason for us to believe that the valuation analyses delivered by Wasserstein, Perella & Co. may be biased.
+In other words, there is a reason for us to believe that the valuation analyses delivered by Wasserstein, Perella & Co. may be biased.

 Part 3: Free Cash Flow Valuation

 Based on exhibit 12, we calculate the future ten years’ sales by the given rate.
-We use two different methods to calculate the total amount: the first is called the sum method, which calculates sales by departments and sums them up; the second is called the direct method, which is calculated directly by total sales with average rate.
+We use two different methods to calculate the total amount: the first is called the sum method, which calculates sales by departments and sums them up; the second is called the direct method, which is calculated directly by total sales with an average rate.

 Then, we can directly use the operating margin to calculate EBIT.
 Hence, we could get free cash flow with the formula FCF = EBIT + Other Income – Corporate Expense – tax – (CAPEX – DP) – NWC.
-After using Year 10 free cash flow times the multiplier in exhibit 12, we found that the direct method has the more accurate value.
+After using Year 10 free cash flow times the multiplier in Exhibit 12, we found that the direct method has the more accurate value.

 To calculate implied enterprise value, we use share price times the total number of shares plus net debt.
-We then use the value divided by the net value of terminal value to calculate the fraction of enterprise value.
+We then use the value divided by the net value of the terminal value to calculate the fraction of enterprise value.

 As for the implied growth rate corresponding to the different discount rates and multiple combinations, we could easily derive the number through Excel Solver.
 To begin with, we calculate the free cash flow for Year 10 by dividing the multiple implied terminal value by the given multiple.